-When the diagnostics are run from removable media, a c07 is displayed when the tests have completed.
+When the diagnostics are run from diskette, a c07 is displayed when the tests have completed.

 - 8. If a problem is detected while the diagnostics are loading, a flashing 888 displays in the operator panel display.
-See "Reading Flashing 888 Message on an Multi-Line Operator Panel Display" on page 5-11 for instructions on reading the message. - 9.
+Refer to the AIX Version 4 Problem Solving Guide and Reference manual for further instructions. - 9.
 Follow the displayed instructions to checkout the desired resources. - 10.
-When testing is complete; use the F3 key to return to the DIAGNOSTIC OPERATING INSTRUCTIONS. - 11.
-If you loaded the diagnostics from the disk, press the F3 key (from a defined terminal) or press 99 (for an undefined terminal) to shutdown the diagnostics before turning off the system unit.
+When testing is complete; use the F3 key to return to the DIAGNOSTIC OPERATING INSTRUCTIONS.

+11. If you loaded the diagnostics from the disk, press the F3 key (from a defined terminal) or press 99 (for an undefined terminal) to shutdown the diagnostics before turning off the system unit.